gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.GameObjectExt.md

 ## GameObjectExt.Hide(this GameObject) Method

-(Cross-Game compatible) Makes the Game Object hidden (not visible) by setting the scale to zero
+Makes the Game Object hidden (not visible) by setting the scale to zero

 ```csharp
 public static void Hide(this UnityEngine.GameObject gameObject);